 Usually (depending on your content marketing goals), the KPIs to track are website traffic, lead quality, and conversions.
 Measuring your legal content marketing allows you to spot strengths and weaknesses in your website content and make changes accordingly over time.

-Tools like Google Search Console, Ahrefs, and Google Analytics offer a variety of ways to keep track of your content performance.
+Tools like Google Search Console, Ahrefs, and Google Analytics offer various ways to monitor content performance.

 8. Include Strong Call To Action (CTA)